 Therefore I said to you that you will die in your sins; for unless you believe that I am He, you will die in your sins.
-John 8:24 (NAS95S)
+John 8:24 (NASB)

-The Greek words that are translated as “I AM” are EGO EIMI.
-Note that the word “He” is not in the Greek text.
+Note the word “He” in this verse is not in the Greek text.
 Therefore, the word “He” should be deleted in the passage and the verse should read as follows,

 Therefore I said to you that you will die in your sins; for unless you believe that I am, you will die in your sins.
 John 8:24 (NLT)

-The Greek words that are translated as “I AM” in verse 58 are again EGO EIMI.
-Verse 58 reveals that Jesus taught that He was God.
+The Greek words that are translated as “I AM” in verse 58 again are ego eimi.
+Verses 24 and 58 reveal that Jesus taught that He was God.
 The context of John 7 and 8 also confirms that Jesus declared that He was God.
-So when Jesus said in the first passage that one must believe that “I AM,” He was declaring that we must believe that Jesus is God in order to be a Christian – to go to heaven.
+So when Jesus said in the first passage that one must believe that “I AM,” He was declaring that we must believe that Jesus is God in order for our sins to be forgiven and go to heaven.